 - Submit a certificate of compliance by 31 January

-Access to guidance on producer responsibilities can be found here.
+Access to guidance on producer responsibilities.

 ‘Packaging waste: prepare for an extended producer responsibility’ guidance discusses who needs to take action, which packaging activities are covered, the requirements for small and large organisations under the regulations, and information on how to collect and submit packaging data.